What Is a Gingival Cyst? Causes & Symptoms

 Cysts can form around buried teeth’ crowns and roots.
 Impacted wisdom teeth frequently cause cyst formation because you didn’t get appropriate treatment for it.

-Also, gingival cysts can develop in any of your teeth, and they usually only appear one at a time; nevertheless, some people are more prone to them than others.
+Gingival cysts can develop in any tooth and usually only appear one at a time; nevertheless, some people are more prone to them than others.

 This is because they may have a specific health problem that includes gingival cysts as one of the symptoms.